Power meters, like most cycling products are subject to huge marketing efforts that do their best to part you with your money.

 - The 9 Best Power Meters to Buy

-If you’re in the market for a power meter or are beginning your research into them, you may be interested in these 10 things you may not know about using power meters.
+If you’re in the market for a power meter or are beginning your research into them, you’re on the right page.

 1. There's A Steep Learning Curve